November 21, 2019

 AWA–AGGA is the peak industry body for the glass and window industry, and is heavily involved in setting policy and standards through government involvement, and through participation in various industry groups.

-As Managing Director of NT Blinds Pty Ltd Mr Phasey represents the Blind, Awning, Security Screen and Soft Furnishing industry associations, employers and employees nationally and has been a member of the Furnishing IRC since its inception in 2016.
+Keith is Managing Director NT Blinds Pty Ltd, which he established in Darwin in 1989.
+He represents the Blind, Awning, Security Screen and Soft Furnishing industry associations, employers and employees nationally and has been a member of the Furnishing IRC since its inception in 2016.

 As an independent Furnishing IRC member Keith is looking forward to interacting with not only industry associations but unrepresented companies and individuals to ensure that the training packages developed, fit all sectors of the industry.